Eco-169: Maputaland-Pondoland bushland and thickets

 Climate

-The ecoregion experiences a dry subtropical climate characterised by varying rainfall levels, ranging from 800 mm to 450 mm per year.
-The majority of rainfall, approximately three-quarters, occurs during the warm summer months between October and March.
-Frosts are infrequent due to the moderating influence of the nearby Indian Ocean.[citation needed]
+The ecoregion experiences a dry subtropical climate characterised by varying rainfall levels, ranging from 1200 mm to 800 mm per year.
+60% of its rainfall occurs during the summer.[2]

 Flora

-The typical vegetation is sclerophyll evergreen shrubs, which form dense, closed canopy thickets up to six meters in height.
-The ecoregion, which is in a transition between moist and dry, montane and lowland, and temperate and tropical, has a rich diversity of species, although with few endemics. [citation needed]
+The typical vegetation is of the semi-succulent type, which are densely packed and up to three meters in height.
+The ecoregion, which is in a transition between moist and dry, montane and lowland, and temperate and tropical, has a rich diversity of species, with many endemics.[3]

 Fauna